davidlpoole/davidlpoole/README.md

 ### Kia ora, I'm Dave 🤙
-📍 Full stack developer based in Auckland, New Zealand
+📍 Web developer based in Auckland, New Zealand
 🧑‍💻 Previous: BI Developer, Business Analyst, SQL DBA, IT Trainer
-🌱 I'm currently working on [an app to scrape seek for job info](https://seeker.deno.dev)
+🌱 I'm currently working on [an app to scrape Seek for job info](https://seeker.deno.dev)
-🧗 but when I'm not, I might be hiking, climbing rocks, or mountain biking...
+🧗 when I'm not coding, I might be hiking, climbing, or mountain biking...

 [View my Portfolio, Resumé and Project Showcase](https://davidpoole.deno.dev)